mlc-ai/mlc-llm/docs/deploy/python_chat_module.rst

 API Reference
 -------------

-User can initiate a chat module by creating :class:`mlc_llm.ChatModule` class, which is a wrapper of the MLC-Chat model.
+User can initiate a chat module by creating :class:`mlc_llm.ChatModule` class, which is a wrapper of the MLC-LLM model.
 The :class:`mlc_llm.ChatModule` class provides the following methods:

 .. currentmodule:: mlc_llm